 Return to No Frills NZ Literature home page.

 It was a long time before he realised what 'PD' meant.
-Periodic detention.
-These guys, Kevin thought, they were born so lucky that when they got punished, they didn't even need to be shut away in jail--they could hang around here instead.
+They were going on about periodic detention.
+There was a sense of vanity to it, as though they were prisoners of their own selves.
+These guys, Kevin thought, they were born so lucky that even when they got punished, they didn't need to end up in jail--they could just hang around here instead.

-When he was called, he found the man behind the counter was an amiable, middle-aged Maori in a white shirt.
-Paunchy, fleshy-faced, and with what was left of his wispy hair so long and badly combed over that it was mostly bunched around his ears.
-He grinned in a way that seemed surprisingly eager to please as Kevin sat down.
-Kevin looked across the brightly polished counter and wondered why was there no necktie on this guy--he'd wear one, if he were doing this sort of job.
-The man turned to his computer terminal and entered Kevin's details with his elbows raised and his fat fingers punching eagerly at the keys, as if maybe his skills were new and he wanted to have them on display.
-He paused to scan the monitor every now and then, rocking backwards long-sightedly each time and mumbling the date when Kevin had registered as unemployed.
+When he was called, he stood up quickly and then stretched--trying not to look too eager.
+He found the man behind the counter was an amiable, middle-aged Maori in a white shirt.
+A paunchy, fleshy-faced man, with what was left of his wispy hair so badly combed over that it was mostly bunched around his ears.
+The man grinned in a way surprisingly keen to please as Kevin sat down.
+Kevin looked across the brightly-polished blue counter and wondered why was there no necktie on this guy--he'd wear one, if he were doing this sort of job.
+Just a fuzz of greying hair out of the top of the man's shirt.
+But already the man had turned to the computer on his desk.
+He was entering Kevin's details with his elbows raised and his fat fingers punching at the keys, as if maybe his skills were new, Kevin thought, and it was important to have them on display.
+The man paused to scan the monitor every now and then, rocking backwards each time, a little long-sightedly, and mumbling the date when Kevin had registered as unemployed.

-Then he asked, in that mouth-full-of-cotton-wool, Maori way, whether this time Kevin was intending to apply for the benefit.
+Then he asked, in that mouth-full-of-cotton-wool, Maori kind of way, whether this time Kevin was intending to apply for the benefit.

 'I don't know,' Kevin answered.

 But that was untrue; he'd expected to have a job lined up by now.
-And Michiko had made him promise to apply today, so they'd be sure to have something to live on.
+And Michiko had made him promise to apply today, no matter what, so they'd be sure to have something to live on.

 'I been overseas, up in Japan on the JET scheme.
 You know, they send people to teach English and that,' Kevin said, and realised with some self-contempt that he was already roughening his own voice in imitation of the other fellow's.
-This fellow who already had a proper job.
-'I been in the north on Sado Island for three years.'
+This fellow who already had a proper job, even if he couldn't speak properly.
+Kevin added, 'I've been away up north on Sado Island for three years.'

 'Japan, right.'

 The man stared into his monitor as if trying to see through to the back of it and said nothing more, and Kevin thought, why was this guy pretending not to be impressed?
 Wasn't like he'd been up there too--he'd been here, obviously.
-Kevin looked away, past the other people sitting at counters for their interviews.
-The whole building was new, airy, with lots of aluminium-frame windows, and the lino was new and the white paper on the walls still mostly clean.
-Must be worth a few bob.
+Kevin glanced away, past the other people sitting at the row of counters for their interviews.
+He thought how new the whole building appeared.
+It was airy, with lots of aluminium-frame windows, and the lino was new and the wallpaper on the white walls still mostly clean.
+New, to inspire hopefulness.
+Must be worth a few bob, he thought.

 'So, you speak Japanese?'
-The man looked round at him and brightened again.
+The man had looked round at him and was brightening again.

 'Not really.'
 Kevin hesitated.
 'No.'

-The man returned to the computer, his shoulders arching backwards and his stomach straining up against his shirt.
+The man returned to the computer, almost reclining on his chair, arching his lazy shoulders back and with his stomach straining up against his shirt.

 'Nothing here, mate, nothing for English teachers.'